 This study suggested that increasing water intake by even a little helped create a level of natural satiety, and thus curbed cravings for salty and sweet foods and cut calories.
 On a not-so-healthy note, the average total plain water consumption was just 4 cups of plain water per day.
 (1)

-In another study, 50 overweight females were instructed to drink 500mL of water 30 minutes before breakfast, lunch and dinner for eight weeks.
+In another study, 50 females were instructed to drink 500mL of water 30 minutes before breakfast, lunch and dinner for eight weeks.
 The results were pretty amazing.
 Drinking a total of 1.5 liters a day before the meals above and beyond the normal water intake: (2)

 - Lowered body mass index (BMI)